bitcoinfo/bitcoin-history/pgp-and-me/README.md

-This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin related activities.
+This page is the result of me figuring out how to make public key encryption more a part of my everyday life, including for BitcoinTalk escrow, and other Bitcoin related activities.

 ```
 pull-requests-welcome